| About the Journal

 | Types of Manuscripts

-Reviews are usually invited by the Editor.
-However, good quality reviews on pertinent topics can be submitted for publication.
-The maximum length of reviews is 5000 words (excluding abstract and references).
+Original quantitative, as well as qualitative research papers, are published under this section.
+The maximum word limit for research articles is 3000 words (excluding abstract and references).
 Abstract has to be structured (Background/Objectives; Methods; Results; Conclusions) and should not exceed 250 words.
 A few (3 to 6) keywords should be provided.

 Introduction: State the purpose and summarize the rationale for the study or observation.